-At first glance, Shaheen Peerbhai’s (who blogs as Purple Foodie and is the author of the Paris Picnic cookbook) Roasted Pumpkin Labneh Buckwheat Salad with Pomegranate and Rocket leaves sounds like a cosy winter salad.
-It is however a light and refreshing summer type of salad with some unlikely ingredients coming together with a medley of colours and flavours.
+At first glance, the Roasted Pumpkin Pomegranate Salad from Shaheen Peerbhai (who blogs as Purple Foodie and is the author of the Paris Picnic Cookbook) is a warming winter salad.
+It is however a light and refreshing summer type of salad, or actually an any weather salad, with some unlikely ingredients coming together with a medley of colours and flavours.

 Last month I attended Shaheen’s second set of baking classes at Bangalore ( I had attended some sessions in the first batch in 2016, the first ever, held by this renowned Master Baker, at Bangalore).